cy-cus/hackwithAI/README.md

 ### 3. Targeted Scanning 🎯

 **What it does:**
-When you select specific endpoints or secrets and click "🤖 Scan Selected with AI", the system:
+When you select specific findings, secrets, endpoints, or JS files and click "🤖 Scan Selected with AI", the system:

 1. **Identifies Relevant Files**
+   - **Findings**: Scans all JS files + injects affected endpoints/parameters/evidence
-   - For secrets: Finds the JS file where the secret was discovered
+   - **Secrets**: Finds the JS file where the secret was discovered
-   - For endpoints: Collects ALL JavaScript files (endpoints come from multiple sources)
+   - **Endpoints**: Collects ALL JavaScript files (endpoints come from multiple sources)
+   - **JS Files**: Uses exactly the JS files you selected

 2. **Fetches Source Code**
    - Downloads complete JS file content